 and federal programmatic interest in community disaster resilience.
 At present, there

 is little agreement on what to measure, how to measure it, and in determining which

 metrics are the most useful.
 Second, in order to judge the effectiveness of any policy

 or program, there needs to be a starting point for assessments.
 This project provides

 just such a starting point with the development of baseline indicators for tracking

 changes in resilience over time.
 Monitoring changes in the indicators provides the

-evidentiary basis for programs to gauge their success in enhancing the nation’s resilience.
+evidentiary basis for programs to gage their success in enhancing the nation’s resilience.

 The research team has a distinguished record of working with and for the practitioner